 Metabolic Syndrome in children

 Unfortunately, children are also in the epicenter of this issue.
 It’s scary but true that the prevalence of MetS among children and adolescents is increasing as well, in parallel with rising obesity rates (3).
-You might be surprised that these days the prevalence of high blood pressure and high levels of cholesterol do not just occur in older people but children as well.
+You might be surprised that these days the prevalence of high blood pressure and high levels of cholesterol do not just occur in older people but in children as well.
 Thanks to an increasing obesity epidemic among children they experience some of these symptoms in childhood which can be aggravated in adult life.
 (4, 5).
 This is something parents should know about and consider to help their children to prevent the increased risk factors which may lead to severe health problems now and in the future.

 High Blood Pressure is another risk factor and symptom of this health condition.
 You may not feel high blood pressure and it may go unnoticed unless you check/ measure it regularly.